KellyPared/deep-learning-challenge/README.md

 I continued to modify my model, but each time managed to get a lower accuract and higher loss.
 <img width="505" alt="Screenshot 2023-05-07 at 9 32 47 AM" src="https://user-images.githubusercontent.com/40581033/236680623-57b5541d-7dd4-4af7-a95a-a4e8c872b84a.png">

 I attempted 5 new models all resulting in lower accuracy rates.
 In so,me cases my training accuracy was high but validation accuracy was low, it probably meant that my model was overfitting to the training data and was not generalizing well to new data.
+I tried adding more neurons or layers can improve the performance of the model by increasing its capacity to learn complex representations from the input data.

 <img width="495" alt="Screenshot 2023-05-07 at 9 33 00 AM" src="https://user-images.githubusercontent.com/40581033/236680638-effb6b1a-0289-4569-b27b-b8116c4e4a24.png">